spazznolo/spazznolo.github.io/_posts/2022-04-02-goalie-consistency-3.md

 </div>
 </p>
 <p>
-Here, we advance this idea to include Expected Goals.
-To do so, we need to modify two parts: the simulation of seasons - we can no longer randomize seasons through sampling without replacement; and the entropy equation listed above - which needs to include the probability of shots becoming goals.
+We advance this idea to include Expected Goals, but first, we need to modify two parts: the simulation of seasons - we can no longer randomize seasons through sampling without replacement; and the entropy equation listed above - which needs to include the probability of shots becoming goals.
 </p>
 <h5>Season Simulations</h5>
 <p>